 Praise, Andrew McGahan

 In Brisbane in the ’90s, it was easier to be on the dole than get a job, and heroin was better known than ecstasy.
-Praise is not your basic love story between two rebellious teenagers, but rather, it’s about their feeling of uncertainty and depression about the future.
+Praise is not your basic love story between two rebellious teenagers, but rather, it’s about their feeling of uncertainty and depression regarding the future.

 “… a seminal piece of Australian grunge fiction.”